Flow into Fall

 Organic Gardening 101: Community Action

-Many urban areas have community gardens where you can get your own plot if you do not have land by your residence.
+Urban areas have community gardens where you can get your own plot if you do not have land by your residence.
 Community gardens in some urban environments have transformed the landscape and the community itself.
 Read about some successful community gardens in New York City from Beyond Pesticides' Pesticides and You journal.
-If you want to get your hands dirty but do not have the space or the desire to start a garden, see if there are any community-supported farms near you that could use your helping hands-on weeding or other projects.
+If you want to get your hands dirty but do not have the space or the desire to start a garden, see if there are any community-supported farms near you that could use your help with weeding or other projects.

 Parks for a Sustainable Future

-Beyond Pesticides is partnering with major retailers like Natural Grocers and Stonyfield Organic, and dozens of communities in all regions of the country to create organic communities where local parks, playing fields, and greenways are managed without unnecessary toxic pesticides.
+Beyond Pesticides is partnering with major retailers like Natural Grocers and Stonyfield Organic, and dozens of communities across the nation to create organic communities where local parks, playing fields, and greenways are managed without unnecessary toxic pesticides and synthetic fertilizers.

-With YOUR help, we can achieve our vision!
+With YOUR help, we can achieve our vision.
+Become a Parks Advocate today!

-- Learn about the local and national efforts to prevent exposure to toxic chemicals: State Regulations and U.S. Pesticide Reform Policies.
+- Learn about the local and national efforts to prevent exposure to toxic chemicals on the State Regulations and U.S. Pesticide Reform Policies webpages.